docker/docs/content/manuals/subscription/details.md

 For a list of features available in each tier, see [Docker Pricing]](https://www.docker.com/pricing/).

-#### New Docker Business plan
+#### Docker Business subscription plan

-When you upgrade your legacy Docker Business plan to a new Docker Business plan, your plan includes the following changes:
+When you upgrade your Legacy Docker Business plan to a Docker Business subscription plan, your plan includes the following changes:

 - Instead of paying an additional per-seat fee, Docker Build Cloud is now available to all users in your Docker plan.
 - Docker Build Cloud included minutes increase from 800/mo to 1500/mo.